 Recently, I’ve seen a number of listings on eBay for the Google Pixel and Pixel XL that advertise themselves as the Unlocked Verizon version of the phone.
 While the Verizon version of the Pixel is compatible with Republic (as Google doesn’t allow Verizon to modify the software on the phone), a number of these listings state “Will not activate with Sprint”.
 In these cases the phones are equivalent to the “frankenphones” I’ve described above in the S7 section.
 These phones may activate with Republic, and work on the GSM carrier partner, but in case of coverage issues will never be able to be activated with the the CDMA partner (Sprint).
 I would advise that these phones be avoided if you’re seeing service with Republic.

 This one is fairly simple.
 Some retailers use the Model Number, XT1900-1.
 When they use this things are easy, because it matches the Republic documentation.
 Some other retailers are instead using the MPN (Manufacturer’s Part Number).
 In this case, they phone will be listed as PA8S0006US.
 These are the same phone, and no matter which way it is listed, it will work with Republic.

 Republic now supports the Moto G6.
 Once again, we have the fun on multiple model numbers.
 The Motorola Model number is XT1925-6.
 In some cases you may see the phone advertised by its part number.
-In this case, the phone will be listed as PAAE0000US or PAAE0002US.
-These are the same phone and no matter which way it is listed, it will work with Republic.
+In this case, the phone will be listed as PAAE0000US, PAAE0002US or PAAE0007US.
+These are the same phone (differences may be Amazon Prime Exclusive version and/or color) and no matter which way it is listed, it will work with Republic.

 I’ll update as more troublesome models appear.